Email Leaks: Preventing Your Personal Data from Being Exposed

 1. Immediate Steps to Take:

 If you suspect an email leak, immediately change your email account password and any other accounts where you've used the same password.
-Notify your contacts to be wary of any suspicious emails coming from your account.
+Notify your contacts to be wary of suspicious emails from your account.

 2. Damage Control: